c1008h/Text-Editor/README.md

 Open the repo in VSC then open the terminal to that file.
 Once in the terminal, run `npm init --yes`.
 Once initualize is finished, run `npm install`.
 This should install all packages and dependencies that are needed for this app.

 ### Usage
 Type `npm start` into the terminal to run this app.
+This app is ran on `http://localhost:3001/`.

 ## Contribution
 Feel free to fork my portfolio.